ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

 1. Why did the software engineer go broke?
-Because he lost his domain in a DDoS attack!
+Because he lost all his cache!

-2. Why did the cyber security expert bring a ladder to work?
-To reach new heights in encryption!
+2. Why did the cybersecurity expert always carry a pen and paper?
+Because he wanted to make sure he had a good "cipher" key!

-3. Why did the programmer quit his job?
-Because he didn't get arrays!
+3. Why did the software engineer go broke in the casino?
+Because he was trying to debug a slot machine!

-4. Why did the computer go to the doctor?
-Because it had a virus and needed a byte!
+4. Why do programmers prefer dark mode?
+Because light attracts bugs!

 [
-Wed Sep 20 01:06:49 UTC 2023
+Thu Sep 21 01:06:19 UTC 2023
  ]